dhavaldalvi/dcganime/README.md

 This project implements a **Deep Convolutional Generative Adversarial Network (DCGAN)** trained on an **Anime Face Dataset** to generate anime-style face images.

+Note: This model trained with only 100 epochs.

 ## 🎥 Progession of the training

   ![Image](https://github.com/user-attachments/assets/0fa13e36-475c-4b26-a165-d8ee4d4e4a20)